 OPENING EVENT INFORMATION

-Media are invited to join us on Saturday, May 23 between the hours of 11:00AM – 3:00PM for the opening celebration of Hands-On Harley-Davidson™ and to see special guests, the Guardians of the Children, who will be onsite with their collection of Harley-Davidson® motorcycles outside the museum for photo opportunities.
+Media are invited to join us on Saturday, May 12, 2018 between the hours of 11:00AM – 3:00PM for the opening celebration of Castle Builder.
+Special guests Bricks 4 Kidz will guide visitors in building some LEGO® creations of their very own.
 Media are welcome to attend and capture photographs or footage of the exhibition during this time.
 Interview accommodations can be booked in advance by contacting Lisa Dziedzic, Children’s Museum Director of Marketing & Communications, at 204.924.4011.

 ABOUT THE MANITOBA CHILDREN’S MUSEUM